xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT202x"/>MT202x: Binding Optimizer failed processing `...`.

 Something unexpected occured when trying to optimize generated binding code.
 The element causing the issue is named in the error message.
-In order to fix this issue the assembly named (or containing the type or method named) will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).
+To fix this issue the assembly named (or containing the type or method named) will need to be provided in a [bug report](http://bugzilla.xamarin.com) along with a complete build log with verbosity enabled (i.e. `-v -v -v -v` in the **Additional mtouch arguments**).

 The last digit `x` will be:
 * `0` for an assembly name;